 Chamber Choir is an auditioned group that specializes in a cappella anthems and motets.
 Rehearsals are Thursday evenings from 6:50-7:30 PM.

 Saint Cecilia Choir is for children in grades K-8.
 This choir is an excellent way for children to learn the fundamentals of reading music and to develop their singing voices.
 In addition to learning anthems especially suited for younger voices, considerable time is spent learning how to navigate our way through the rich treasure that is our hymnal.
-Rehearsals are Wednesdays from 5:00-5:45 PM.
+Rehearsals are on Wednesday evenings from 5:00-5:45 PM.

 The pipe organ is one of the foundations of our Episcopal services.
 From prelude to postlude, the pipe organ leads the liturgy.
 Martin Pasi of Pasi Organ Builders designed and built the Opus 17 especially for the Trinity space.
 Everything from casting the pipes to building the casework to carving the bone for the keys, was custom manufactured in Mr. Pasi's shop.

 Our mission is to help youth and families grow spiritually.
 We offer them the opportunity to have a transforming encounter with Jesus Christ so that they can grow in their relationship with him and share Jesus’ love in their everyday lives.

 The sacred trust of providing for the religious education and spiritual nurture of children is a cornerstone of Trinity.
 Our Church School curricula shares the biblical story of faith and the presence of God's love in our lives and provides special events that give opportunities for our children to live out a service of love.
 The story of our faith, the presence of the Holy Spirit, and our love of neighbors are all connected in powerful ways and experienced by Trinity's young people.